Learning Vertex Representations for Bipartite Networks: BiNE as Factorizing Multiple Matrices

 \subsection{Co-factorizing Multiple Matrices}

-Overall, the proposed BiNE algorithm with LSH-based negative sampling can be transferred into another one in a closed form, namely BiNE-MF, which learns the vertex representation via employing the matrix factorization.
+To learn the representation of vertices $u_i$ and $v_i$, we only need to co-factorize the matrices $W$, $\textbf{M'}^U$ and $\textbf{M'}^V$.
+As such, BiNE with LSH-based negative sampling can be transferred into matrix co-factorization method, namely BiNE-MF, which learns the vertex representation via employing the matrix co-factorization.